blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Engineering Resources/Engineering Standards/Hardware Standards/Ports and Connectors.md

 Devices are connected together using ports and connectors to transfer information.
 Information can generally be transmitted in parallel and serial formats, or even in a hybrid of both.

 Parallel interfaces transfer data through multiple channels simultaneously to send all information at once.
-Serial interfaces transfer all information through a single channel to the reciever.
+Serial interfaces transfer all information through a single channel to the receiver.
 Due to design fundamentals and scalability, serial interfaces are generally the faster of both choices nowadays.

+> [!NOTE] Title
+> I should make

 # Design Terminology
 - Pitch - Center-to-center distance between two pins or terminals